naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 The Homebrewery aims to make homebrewing as simple as possible, providing a live editor with Markdown syntax that is more human-readable and faster to write with than raw HTML.

 In version 3.0.0, with a goal of adding maximum flexibility without users resorting to complex HTML to accomplish simple tasks, Homebrewery provides an extended verision of Markdown with additional syntax.

-{{text-align:center
-**You can enable V3 via the {{fa,fa-info-circle}} **Properties** button!**
+**You can enable V3 via the {{fa,fa-info-circle}} Properties button!**
-}}

 ### Curly Brackets
 The biggest change in V3 is the replacement of `<span></span>` and `<div></div>` with `{{ }}` for a cleaner custom formatting.
 Inline spans and block elements can be created and given ID's and Classes, as well as css properties, each of which are comma separated with no spaces.
 Use double quotes if a value requires spaces.
 Spans and Blocks start the same:

 #### Span
 My favorite author is {{pen,#author,color:orange,font-family:"trebuchet ms" Brandon Sanderson}}.
-The orange text is given a class of `pen`, and id of `author`, colored orange, and given a new font.
-Note that the first space outside of quotes marks the beginning of the content.
+The orange text has a class of `pen`, an id of `author`, is colored orange, and given a new font.
+The first space outside of quotes marks the beginning of the content.

 #### Block
-{{purple,#book,background:#aa88aa55,text-align:center
+{{purple,#book,text-align:center,background:#aa88aa55
 My favorite book is Wheel of Time.
-This block has a class of `purple`, an id of `book`, and has been styled with a purple background and centered text.
-Note that the opening and curly brackets are on their own lines without any other contents.
+This block has a class of `purple`, an id of `book`, and centered text with a colored background.
+The opening and closing brackets are on lines separate from the block contents.
 }}